Sv443/geniURL/README.md

 > ### GET `/album/:songId`
 >
-> This endpoint returns any associated album for a specified song.
+> This route returns any associated album for a specified song.
+> Get the song ID from one of the [search routes.](#routes)
 > Example: `/translations/3093344`
 >
 > <br>